blankworker1/ROOTSTOCK_ATM/SOFTWARE.md

 # SOFTWARE

-Below is a high-level outline for software to adapt an Android tablet–based ATM that currently sells Lightning sats for cash to sell rBTC on Rootstock blockchain.
+Below is a high-level outline for software to adapt an Android tablet–based ATM that exchanges cash for BTC Lightning sats, to also exchange to rBTC using the Rootstock blockchain.

 ---